 Official USMLE transcripts must be included.
 You will need to request them from NBME and have them mailed electronically to us through ERAS.
 Applications are not considered until they are complete.
 Please submit your application and all supporting documents electronically through ERAS no later than Dec.
 1 and include an email address with your application.

-If you have questions or comments, please call 405-271-6308 or contact the residency coordinator, SuAnn White: email@example.com.
+If you have questions or comments, please call 405-271-6308 or contact the residency coordinator, Laura Blackburn: email@example.com.

 Candidates for house staff positions in surgery are interviewed on several designated days each year.

 Candidates will be elected for interviews based on review of their application form.
 Interview sessions consist of an opening session to review the training program in general terms, followed by interviews by at least two faculty members.
 House staff members will take applicants on a tour of the facilities, during which applicants may talk with them about the program.
 Lunch will be provided for applicants, as well as a spouse/fiancée.
 Our interview process does not include formal “testing.